kaBeech/tensort/README.md

 1 - Randomize the input list of elements (Bits)

 2 - Assemble Bytes by using Bubblesort on the Bits.
-After this, we will do no more Write operations on the Bits until the final steps.
+After this, we will do no more write operations on the Bits until the final steps.
 Instead, we will make copies of the Bits and sort the copies alongside their pointers.

-3 - Assemble Bytestores by grouping Bytes together (setting them as the Bytestore's second element), making Records from their top bits, running Bubblesort on the Records, and then recording the Pointers from the Records (after being sorted) as the Bytestore's first element.
+3 - Assemble Bytestacks by creating Bytestores from the Bytes.
+Bytestores are created by grouping Bytes together (setting them as the Bytestore's second element), making Records from their top bits, running Bubblesort on the Records, and then recording the Pointers from the Records (after being sorted) as the Bytestore's first element.

-4 - Assemble Metabytes by grouping Bytestores together (setting them as the Metabyte's second element), making Records from their top Bits, running Bubblesort on the Records, and then recording the Pointers from the Records (after being sorted) as the Bytestore's first element.
+4 - Reduce the number of Bytestacks by creating a new layer of Bytestores from the Bytestores created in Step 3.
+These new Bytestores are created by grouping the first layer of Bytestores together (setting them as the new Bytestore's second element), making Records from their top Bits, running Bubblesort on the Records, and then recording the Pointers from the Records (after being sorted) as the Bytestore's first element.

-5 - Assemble Metabytes by grouping existing Metabytes together, using a similar process as in Steps 3 and 4.

-6 - Repeat Step 5 until the number of Bytestacks equals the Bytesize
+5 - Continue in the same manner as in Step 4 until the number of Bytestacks equals the Bytesize

-7 - Make Records from the top Bits on each Bytestack and use Bubblesort on the Records.
+6 - Assemble a top Register by Making Records from the Top Bits on each Bytestack and use Bubblesort on the Records.

-8 - Remove the top Bit from the top Bytestack, add it to the final sorted list, and rebalance the Bytestack
+7 - Remove the Top Bit from the top Byte in the top Bytestack and add it to the final Sorted List.

-9 - Repeat Step 8 until all Bytestacks are empty
-...
+8 - If the top Byte in the top Bytestack is empty, remove the Record that points to it from its Bytestore's Register.
+If the Bytestore is empty, remove the Record that points to it from its Bytestore's Register.
+Do this recursively until the Bytestore is not empty or the top of the Bytestack is reached.
+If the entire Bytestack is empty of Bits, remove its Record from the top Register.
+If all Bytestacks are empty of Bits, return the final Sorted List.
+Otherwise, re-Bubblesort the top Register

+9 - Otherwise (the top Byte (or a Bytestore that contains it) is not empty), update the top Byte's (or Bytestore's) Record with its new Top Bit and re-Bubblesort its Bytestore's Register.
+Then jump up a level to the Bytestore that contains that Bytestore and update the top Bytestore's Record with its new Top Bit and re-Bubblesort its Register.
+Do this recursively until the whole Bytestack is rebalanced.
+Then update the Bytestack's Record in the top Register with its new Top Bit and re-Bubblesort the top Register.

 <!-- It seems to me that ... is more time  -->
 <!-- efficient than... , though it is less space-efficient.
 It also seems more  -->